 The following technologies are recommended choices for batch processing solutions in Azure.

 - Azure Storage Blob Containers.
-Many existing Azure business processes already make use of Azure blob storage, making this a good choice for a big data store.
+Many existing Azure business processes already use Azure blob storage, making this a good choice for a big data store.

 - Azure Data Lake Store.
 Azure Data Lake Store offers virtually unlimited storage for any size of file, and extensive security options, making it a good choice for extremely large-scale big data solutions that require a centralized store for data in heterogeneous formats.